American Correctional Association: History

 In 2011, ACA began to branch out, and it audited the first detention facilities outside of the U.S. or Canada.
 In January 2012 four Mexican facilities became accredited by ACA, using their Core International Standards manual.

-According to their website, the ACA has more than 5,000 members.
+During the COVID-19 pandemic in 2021, ACA received a $99,540 grant from Pfizer to promote uptake of their COVID-19 vaccine.

 Conferences

 ACA hosts bi-annual conferences in different cities around the U.S. The first conference is the "ACA Winter Conference" with the year included in the title before ACA.
 It holds its second annual conference, the Congress of Correction, during the summer.
-Notable speakers at ACA conferences have included General Richard Myers, Congressman Danny Davis, presidential campaign director Donna Brazile, presidential candidate and commentator Pat Buchanan, covert CIA agent Valerie Plame and her husband, Ambassador Joseph Wilson, TV anchor Laurie Dhue, political analyst Charlie Cook, and Rear Admiral Boris Lushniak.
+Notable speakers at ACA conferences have included Jelly Roll Misty Copeland General Richard Myers, Congressman Danny Davis, presidential campaign director Donna Brazile, presidential candidate and commentator Pat Buchanan, covert CIA agent Valerie Plame and her husband, Ambassador Joseph Wilson, TV anchor Laurie Dhue, political analyst Charlie Cook, and Rear Admiral Boris Lushniak.

+E.R.
+Cass Award

+The American Correctional Association bestows the E.R.
+Cass Correctional Achievement Award every year for "service above self and above and beyond the call of duty."